zyf0717/zyf0717.github.io/_posts/2020-05-06-learning-from-codewars.markdown

 categories: jekyll update
 ---

 For the past few weeks I consistently found myself logging back in to [Codewars](https://www.codewars.com/r/eEMWJA) (referral link) whenever I have some time to spare.
-Most of the katas (puzzles/challenges) on Codewars are decent written by the community, and the indicative difficulty ratings are reasonably accurate.
+Most of the katas (puzzles/challenges) on Codewars are decently written by the community, and the indicative difficulty ratings are reasonably accurate.

 Personally, the most attractive feature of Codewars is language flexibility -- Codewars currently supports over 50 programming languages (some in beta), including R, Julia and SQL.
 I can use and practice virtually every language I am interested in (or might be interested in in the near future) on a single platform.